AztecProtocol/aztec-connect/yarn-project/falafel/README.md

 Falafel expects the RPC endpoint implementation to have an efficiently indexed store of events, such as the Kebab service or a managed Geth node operator such as Infura.

 Within the repository is a module called `earliest_block`.
-This contains hardocded configuration for the 'start' block of varous environments.
+This contains hardocded configuration for the 'start' block of various environments.
 The purpose of this value is twofold:

 1. On forked environmentts such as Testnet it provides the fork block number.
 2. On all environments it provides a marker from which the system will begin searching for events emitted from the `RollupProcessor` contract.